Introduction

 What are the requirements for using CPU-Usage Engines?

-• An environment that supports FME Flow 2020.0 or newer
+- An environment that supports FME Flow

-• CPU-Usage Engine credits
+- CPU-Usage Engine credits

-• Automatic licensing to synchronize remaining credits with Safe Software.
+- Automatic licensing to synchronize remaining credits with Safe Software.
 Please see the documentation for information on what URLs FME Flow communicates with for licensing.

-In FME Flow this information can be found at the end of a job log:
+In FME Flow, this information can be found at the end of a job log:

-In addition to the job logs, new jobs statistics including CPU Time and CPU Percent are available in the web UI.
-Job Statistics are viewable on the Jobs Completed, Workspace, Automations, and Schedule pages as well as being accessible via the REST API.
+FME Session Duration: 58.6 seconds.
+(CPU: 16.4s user, 4.5s system)In addition to the job logs, new job statistics, including CPU Time and CPU Percent, are available in the web UI.
+Job Statistics are viewable on the Jobs Completed, Workspace, Automations, and Schedule pages, and are accessible via the REST API.
 Check out Monitoring FME Flow Job Activity using the REST API for more information on how to use Job Statistics to create dashboards that can inform your decision-making.

 How can I control what jobs run on my CPU-Usage Engines?